Pirates vs. Mariners Player Props Betting Odds

-Player props are available for Ty France and Bryan Reynolds, among others, when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Saturday at 4:10 PM ET.
+Bryan Reynolds and Ty France are among the players with prop bets available when the Pittsburgh Pirates and the Seattle Mariners play at T-Mobile Park on Sunday (starting at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!